Alexander Ransford Ababio: Elections

-Ababio was elected with 12951votes out of 17626 valid votes cast representing 73.48% of the total valid votes cast.
+Ababio was elected with 12951 votes out of 17626 valid votes cast representing 73.48% of the total valid votes cast.
 He was elected over Winfred Manfred Asimah an Independent who polled 2,397 votes representing 8.60% of the share, Barney Kodzo Agbo of the New Patriotic party (NPP) who polled 1,898 votes representing 6.80% of the share, and Akudeka Victor Kofi of the People's National Convention (PNC) who polled 380 votes representing 1.40% of the share.